There are currently 1,377 non-native plant species within the UK, but only 8% of these are considered invasive.

 In all cases, we tailor our treatment specifically to the conditions of the site, offering cost-effective eradication and control by one of the following methods:

-In addition, we also survey, manage and obtain permits for the control other INNS such as Quagga and Zebra Mussels, New Zealand Pygmyweed, Parrot’s Feather, Floating Pennywort, Variegate Yellow Archangel, Virginia Creeper, False Virginia Creeper, Montbretia, Japanese Rose, American Skunk Cabbage and Giant Rhubarb.
+In addition, we also survey, manage and obtain permits for the control other INNS such as Quagga and Zebra Mussels, New Zealand Pygmyweed, Parrot’s Feather, Floating Pennywort, Variegated Yellow Archangel, Virginia Creeper, False Virginia Creeper, Montbretia, Japanese Rose, American Skunk Cabbage and Giant Rhubarb.

 Take a look at our INNS calendar for details of the seasonal restrictions associated with eradication.